What is ROI and what nuances should you consider when calculating it?

 The attribution model you choose determines how much credit your initial ad gets for this customer.
 What’s important is that you pick a single attribution model and use it consistently when comparing ROAS across channels and campaigns.

 To objectively distribute the value of an order, it’s necessary to evaluate not just the last session but each buyer session.
-This is why we suggest that our clients use a funnel-based attribution model.
+This is why we suggest that our clients use a ML funnel-based attribution model.

 Take a look at the report below that we built for one of our clients.
-We discovered that the value (revenue from orders) assigned to advertising channels as a result of funnel-based attribution was different from the value assigned using the last non-direct click attribution model.
+We discovered that the value (revenue from orders) assigned to advertising channels as a result of ML funnel-based attribution was different from the value assigned using the last non-direct click attribution model.
 If you use the last non-direct click model, your ROAS will differ from the real-world numbers.

 2) Take into account all factors affecting revenue.